thisisjoonlim/dsdocs/docs/readings/books/principles.md

 ---

-“To be principled means to consistently operate with principles that can be clearly explained.”
+To be principled means to consistently operate with principles that can be clearly explained.
-{: .py-5 }
+{: .py-5 .quote_style }

 ---